Introduction / History

 What are their lives like?

 Somali society is based on the nuclear family, consisting of a husband, wife, and children.
 A typical family owns a herd of sheep or goats, which the women and girls care for, and a few burden camels.
-Some may also own a herd of breeding and milking camels.
+Some may also own a herd of milking camels.
 The more camels a man has, the greater his prestige.
 The men and boys enjoy taking care of the prized camels.

 The Somali consider themselves warriors.
 Sometimes the men leave the women in charge of the herds, so that they might train to become more effective fighters.
 They are a very individualistic people, sharply divided by clans.
 Fights often occur between the clans, resulting in many deaths.